 In a high mountain or polar environment your tent can be exposed to winds that can easily exceed the ‘safe working load’ of even the most advanced mountain tents, leading first to broken poles, then fabric/seam breakdown, followed by the doomsday scenario of the whole tent being blown away with you in it!

 The strongest mountain tents made (a Snowsled Scott tent) will still only survive winds of 90 mph, which is extreme, but it can and does get windier than that, then the Scott is a 30kg monster with virtual scaffolding as poles!
 Now how would a 3kg tent with skinny alloy poles thinner than your little finger do in those conditions?
-Mountaineering is full of stories of people who put too much trust in technology (Scott for one), and no matter how strong, how space-age, in a hellacious storm you tent will die (and you too) unless you protect it.
-I can talk about this with some experience, having both spent many, many nights trapped in such terror storms, as well as having a tent destroyed in one, leading to a potentially life threatening situation,
+Mountaineering is full of stories of people who put too much trust in technology (Scott for one), and no matter how strong, how space-age, in a hellacious storm, your tent will die (and you too) unless you protect it.
+I can talk about this with some experience, having both spent many, many nights trapped in such terror storms, as well as having a tent destroyed in one, leading to a potential life-threatening situation,

 There are many ways to increase your mountain tents survivability.
 These include: